40net-cloud/fortinet-gcp-solutions/FortiGate/architectures/300-peered-security-hub/README.md

 ![Peered Security Hub diagram](https://lucid.app/publicSegments/view/cdc1dc90-2ab4-4488-841a-92e2795ea630/image.png)

-Note that the Security Hub design focuses on the cloud architecture, while the Fortigate part is flexible - you can use any building block from single VM to FGCP A-P HA cluster with LB Sandwich.
+Note that the Security Hub design focuses on the cloud architecture, while the Fortigate part is flexible - you can use any building block from single VM to autoscale cluster.
+The most common choice is FGCP A-P HA cluster with LB Sandwich.

 ## Private Service Connection
 Managed services (e.g. Cloud SQL) using Private Service Connection can be also configured as a spoke VPC.
 You need to enable route export on the hub peering, and you need to use custom routes with smaller destination than 0.0.0.0/0.